1. Camera Choice

 The first consideration when picking vision software is to determine if it works with the camera that is best suited for your application.
 It is easy to find low-cost analog cameras, but, often, an application needs more than VGA resolution, frame rates faster than 30 frames/s, and an overall greater image quality than a standard machine vision camera has.

 National Instruments hardware and software are compatible with thousands of cameras, from low-cost USB3 Vision to high-speed line scan and thermal.

 Choosing the right camera is a crucial step in any application; however, camera scalability is another important consideration.
 Because camera technologies are advancing rapidly, some day you may want to upgrade your cameras to improve image quality or measure additional features.
 NI Vision Acquisition Software is driver software that works with all NI frame grabbers and connects to thousands of cameras with one easy-to-use interface.
 Your software remains the same even if you change Camera Link camera vendors or transition between more than 100 different GigE Vision, IEEE 1394, and USB3 Vision cameras.

-National Instruments driver software works with thousands of cameras as well as all NI hardware platforms such as PCs and PXI/CompactPCI, NI Compact Vision Systems, Embedded Vision Systems, Smart Cameras, and CompactRIO embedded controllers.
+National Instruments driver software works with thousands of cameras as well as all NI hardware platforms such as PCs and PXI/CompactPCI, Compact Vision Systems, Industrial Controllers, Smart Cameras, and CompactRIO controllers.
 This means you can prototype your application in a lab on a PC with an inexpensive camera and then deploy it to the production floor on a rugged NI vision system without changing the acquisition or image-processing code.

 3. Software Ease of Use